MoeRichert-USDA/scinet-geospatial-site/sn_collections/_events/2022-8-30-Geospatial-Workshop-4.md

 <br>
 {:.border-bottom}

 This is the first interactive tutorial session.
-We will be accessing the interactive environments available via [Open OnDemand on Ceres](https://ceres-ood.scinet.usda.gov/).
+We will be accessing the interactive environments available via [Open OnDemand on Ceres](https://ceres-ood.scinet.usda.gov/) and [Atlas](https://atlas-ood.hpc.msstate.edu/) .
 There will be a few introductory slides, a period of screen-sharing to navigate the interface in a browser window, and then example scripts to execute within the environments.
 We will cover the following content:

 * When to use interactive environments (advantages and limitations)
 * Overview of Open OnDemand layout and Ceres/Atlas specifics